 An oiled finish protects and penetrates the surface of the wood, strengthening and accentuating its grain structure.
-The result is a muted matte appearance that provides excellent scratch-resistance and allows for isolated areas of damage such as scratches and stains to be easily re-touched without having to re-oil the entire floor.
+The result is a muted matt appearance that provides excellent scratch-resistance and allows for isolated areas of damage such as scratches and stains to be easily re-touched without having to re-oil the entire floor.
 These floors are easier to repair and the best option for pets but bear in mind that they require periodic maintenance earlier into the floor’s lifetime than alternative finishes.

-A Urethane finish provides a hardwearing surface layer that is shiny and smooth to touch.
+A lacquered finish provides a hardwearing surface layer that is shiny and smooth to touch.
 This coating provides good scratch resistance, is easy to clean and maintain but can be tricky to spot-repair.
 In the event of a large scratch, it’s likely that the whole floor will need to be sanded and refinished.

 Types of Species

-Walnut is a rich dark brown color with distinctive knots and grain patterns.
+Walnut is a rich dark brown colour with distinctive knots and grain patterns.
 It’s the least hard out of the species in our catalogue yet still a very durable wood which makes a luxurious statement in the home.
 The advantage of a darker wood is its ability to hide dirt well.